nitishspatkar/nitishspatkar.github.io/README.md

 Discover my doctoral research thesis, titled [Supporting Multiple Stakeholders in Agile Development](./moldable-requirements.md).

-Also, review the [list of bachelor's and master's theses](./thesus.md) that I have supervised.
+Also, review the [list of bachelor's, master's theses, and other student projects](./thesus.md) that I have supervised.